Michigan Avenue (Chicago): History

+19th century

 The oldest section of Michigan Avenue is the portion that currently borders Grant Park in the Chicago Loop section of the city.
 The name came from Lake Michigan, which until 1871 was immediately east of Michigan Avenue.
 The street at that time ran north to the Chicago River and south to the city limits.
-Originally, Michigan Avenue was primarily residential, and by the 1860s, large homes and expensive row houses dominated Michigan Avenue.
+Michigan Avenue initially was primarily residential.
+By the 1860s, large homes and expensive row houses dominated Michigan Avenue.

 At no point is Michigan Avenue currently called Michigan Boulevard, but prior to the Great Chicago Fire of 1871, the street was officially known as Michigan Boulevard and often referred to as "Boul Mich".
-But in the 1900-1907 Ads for the Chicago Musical College, the address was referred to as "202 Michigan Boul."
+But in the 1900–1907 ads for the Chicago Musical College, the address was referred to as "202 Michigan Boul."
 As recently as the 1920s, North Michigan Avenue (especially the Magnificent Mile) was referred to as "Upper Boul Mich".
 Paris's Boulevard Saint-Michel is the original Boul Mich.

 North of the Chicago River today's Michigan Avenue was known as Pine Street.
-In 1866 a small portion of Pine Street was "vacated" and moved 80 ft further west of the original Pine street location to accommodate the installation of the new pumping station's standpipe.
+In 1866, a small portion of Pine Street was "vacated" and moved 80 ft further west of the original Pine street location to accommodate the installation of the new pumping station's standpipe.
 This standpipe, engineered to regulate water pressure, would be housed within architect William W. Boyington's castle structure (Water Tower) that still stands on that site today.
 In 1869 the Board of Public Works began paving Pine Street from Chicago Avenue to Whitney street (today, Walton street) the northern terminus, with Belgian wood blocks also known as Nicolson pavement.